|Advanced Backpacking - Go Ultralight|

 The Ultimate Trail Journal is being written by Paul Salopek, a Pulitzer Prize-winning journalist funded by National Geographic.
 In January, 2013 he started a 21,000-mile 7-year trek retracing humanity's migration out of Africa's Garden of Eden through China, Siberia, Alaska, the Pacific coast and ending in south america's Tierra Del Fuego.
 His posts tend to be revelations, epiphanies, reflections instead of the 'trail was steep, rocky, and muddy'.
 If I were to write a trail journal, I would like to write like his style.

-A little humor: about 1-minute of "flying Tents".
+Fun stuff: about 1-minute of "flying Tents".

 I get out as much as possible, not only for my own spiritual refreshment, but to help others see the backcountry through enlightened eyes, and hopefully, with a lightened pack!